James Grattan (curler): Career

 Grattan and his team of third Paul Dobson, second Andy McCann, lead Jamie Brannen and alternate Chris Jeffrey had a successful 2019–20 season.
 On the tour, they picked up a win at the Jim Sullivan Curling Classic and played in the 2019 Tour Challenge Tier 2, finishing 1–3.
 Later that season, the team won the 2020 New Brunswick Tankard and represented New Brunswick at the 2020 Tim Hortons Brier in Kingston, Ontario.
 After starting 1–2, they upset higher seeds Ontario's John Epping and British Columbia's Steve Laycock to sit in a good spot going into their final two games.
 Unfortunately, they would lose both of those games, finishing the round robin at 3–4, missing the playoffs.

 Due to the COVID-19 pandemic in New Brunswick, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Grattan was invited to represent New Brunswick at the 2021 Tim Hortons Brier, which they accepted.
 One member of Grattan's team, Paul Dobson, opted not to attend the event due to travel restrictions.
 He was replaced by Jonathan Beuk of Ontario.
 At the Brier, Grattan and his New Brunswick rink had a strong start, defeating higher seeds Mike McEwen and Brad Jacobs to sit at 4–1 with three games left.
 They then, however, lost their last three games, just failing to qualify for the championship pool, like in 2020.

 During the 2021–22 curling season, Grattan picked up Darren Moulding to play third for this team, after Moulding had been cut from the defending Brier champion Brendan Bottcher rink.
 After winning the 2022 New Brunswick Tankard, the team represented the province at the 2022 Tim Hortons Brier.
 The team was placed in the same pool as the Bottcher rink, who were representing Team Canada as defending champions.
 Their game was seen as "highly-anticipated".
 Despite Bottcher's team being from the host province of Alberta, fans were more supportive of New Brunswick, as Moulding is from the Lethbridge area.
 Team Canada ultimately won the game, 6–4.
 The team finished the Brier with a 3–5 record.

 Personal life

 Grattan is married and has two children.
 He works as a customer service agent for Air Canada.
+His wife is from Carbonear, Newfoundland and Labrador.